ckeditor/ckeditor5/docs/getting-started/quick-start.md

 CKEditor&nbsp;5 is a powerful, rich text editor you can embed in your web application.
 This guide will show you the fastest way to start using it.

+You have a couple of methods to pick from:

+* [CKEditor 5 Builder](#using-ckeditor-5-builder) for the smoothest setup with live preview, and multiple integration options.
+* [With npm](#installing-ckeditor-5-using-npm) where you integrate with JavaScript packages and build the editor with your bundler.
+* [With CDN](#installing-ckeditor-5-from-cdn) where you use our cloud-distributed CDN in a no-build setup.
+* [With a provided JavaScript file](#installing-ckeditor-5-from-a-file) where you simply download the setup and copy files to your project.

 ## Using CKEditor&nbsp;5 Builder

 Check out our [interactive Builder](https://ckeditor.com/ckeditor-5/builder?redirect=docs) to quickly get a taste of CKEditor&nbsp;5.
 It offers an easy-to-use user interface to help you configure, preview, and download the editor suited to your needs.
 You can easily select: